TissueImageAnalytics/tiatoolbox/docs/installation.rst

     $ apt-get -y install libopenjp2-7-dev libopenjp2-tools openslide-tools

-This is the same command used in Google Colab examples.
-Although Google Colab examples remove `datascience` and `albumentations` due to compatibility issues.
+The same command is used when working on the Colab or Kaggle platforms.
+In addition, we remove the packages`datascience`and`albumentations`from Colab because they conflict and produce an error message.

 MacOS
 ^^^^^

+TBA

 Stable release
 --------------

+Please note that TIAToolbox is tested for python version 3.6, 3.7 and 3.8.
 To install TIA Toolbox, run this command in your terminal:

 .. code-block:: console